Bharat Electronics: BEL Optronic Devices

-BEL Optronic Devices Ltd. is a subsidiary company of BEL.
+BEL Optronic Devices Limited (BELOP) is a subsidiary company of BEL.
 It was founded in 1990 to conduct research, development and manufacture of image intensifier tubes and associated high voltage power supply units for use in military, security and commercial systems.
-The company is headquartered in Pune and earned aggregated revenue of ₹516 million during the fiscal year 2007.
+The company is headquartered in Pune.

 Joint ventures

 BEL Thales Limited

 BEL-Thales Systems Limited is a joint venture company (JVC) between Bharat Electronics Limited and Thales.
 Incorporated on 28 August 2014, the company is located in the BEL Industrial Estate, Jalahalli, Bengaluru.